cd-lab/fMRI-coordinate-based-meta-analysis/README.md

-# fMRI-coordinate-based-meta-analysis
+# fMRI coordinate-based meta-analysis
-Code used for running fMRI coordinate-based meta-analyses in Bartra, McGuire, & Kable, 2013, NeuroImage, http://doi.org/10.1016/j.neuroimage.2013.02.063
+MATLAB code used for running fMRI coordinate-based meta-analyses in Bartra, McGuire, & Kable, 2013, NeuroImage, http://doi.org/10.1016/j.neuroimage.2013.02.063

 Caveat emptor.
 Use caution and carefully check results and intermediate outputs, especially if using settings that differ from the original paper.